Reading time: 3 min.

-If you’re building more portfolios, you can put a limit to how much will be invested in each of them.
-In this case, too, you shouldn’t select anything unless you have specific requirements.
+If I’m building more portfolios, I can put a limit to how much will be invested in each of them.
+In this case, too, I shouldn’t select anything unless I have specific requirements.

-This function allows you to leave a certain portion of money in the portfolio.
-If you select this function, you’re going to limit what is investible and re-investible in the future.
+This function allows me to leave a certain portion of money in the portfolio.
+If I select this function, I’m going to limit what is investible and re-investible in the future.

-Finally, by clicking on “Start investing” we instruct Bondora to purchase loans for us, precisely according to the conditions we have just set up!
+Finally, by clicking on “Start investing” I instruct Bondora to purchase loans for me, precisely according to the conditions I have just set up!

-The money liquidated from the interests will be re-invested each time and will produce that exponential profit curve that is typical of compound interest.
+The money liquidated from the interests and the principal will be re-invested each time and will produce that exponential profit curve that is typical of compound interest.

 Before continuing, I invite you to repay the effort and the research I have put in writing this article: just share this post!
 It costs you nothing, and it feels great for me!
 Thank you!

-I’m writing this simple guide because it’s the one that I would have liked to find on the internet, when I came in contact with Bondora and social lending.
+I’m writing this recap because it’s the one that I would have liked to find on the internet, when I came in contact with Bondora and social lending.

 ✋🏻Any questions?
 What is your experience so far?

 This blog is purely for informational and educational uses, all investments, including real estate crowdfunding and p2p involves substantial risk of loss, it is very important to do your own analysis before making any investment based on your own personal circumstances.
-This website wants to build trust and it may contain affiliate link, please note that I have not been given any free products, services or anything else by these companies in exchange for mentioning them on the site.
-The only consideration is in the form of affiliate commissions (disclaimer).
+This website wants to build trust and it may contain affiliate link, please note that I have not been given any free product or service by these companies in exchange for mentioning them on the site.
+The only consideration can be in the form of affiliate commissions (disclaimer).
 I only mention tools that I trust.

 Add this article to your favourites (CMD+D) and if you found it interesting, share it on Facebook.